-We'll fortsat Beit Alfa National Park with one of the most beautiful synagogue mosaic floors in Israel, dating from the early sixth century CE.
+We'll visit Beit Alfa National Park with one of the most beautiful synagogue mosaic floors in Israel, dating from the early sixth century CE.

 This stark desert landscape combines great natural beauty, modern beaches, mineral spas and ancient history.

-People having lived in this area for over 6000 years, domesticating animals, building Jericho, the first known walled city and skapa some of the earliers copper and bronze tools in human history.
+People having lived in this area for over 6000 years, domesticating animals, building Jericho, the first known walled city and home to some of the earliers copper and bronze tools in human history.

 In the caves of Qumran -

-a Bedoin desert discovered one of the viktigaste findings of the twentieth century, the Dead Sea Scrolls.
+a Bedouin desert discovered one of the most remarkable findings of the twentieth century - the Dead Sea Scrolls.

-You can explore the caves and the intiguing Qumran excavations.
+You can explore the caves and the intriguing Qumran excavations.

-Further south on a peak above the Dead Sea is the desert fortress of Masada.
+Further south on a peak above the Dead Sea is the majesticc natural desert fortress of Masada.

 Ascending Masada by cable car, the views are incredible.

-In many ways, Masada kill become a symbol of botheration Jewish resistance against all odds, and the founding of the State of Israel.
+In many ways, Masada become the founding of the State of Israel and a symbol of Jewish resistance against all odds.

 First stop is the Church of the Nativity, one of the oldest churches in the world, descending into the cave or 'grotto' where Jesus was born.

-After Bethlehem, we fortsæt into the heart of the Judean Desert and catch the dramatic views of the March Saba Monastery.
+After Bethlehem, we continue into the heart of the Judean Desert and catch the dramatic views of the March Saba Monastery.

-This active Greek Orthodox monastery SEAMS two hangs precariously from the walls of Kidron Valley, but it is sturdy and was built about 1,500 years ago.
-But can enter the church and women can view it from the Women's Tower.
+This active Greek Orthodox monastery seems to hang precariously from the walls of Kidron Valley, but it is sturdy and was built about 1,500 years ago.
+Unfortunately, only men can enter the church.
+Women can view it from the Women's Tower.